Twitter Instagram

 What time are the draws?

-Draws take place at approximately 8:00pm on Wednesdays and 7:45pm on Saturdays.
+Draws take place at approximately 8:00pm on Wednesdays and Saturdays.

 When do ticket sales close?